-Clematis are categorised into three groups for pruning:
+Clematis are in three groups for pruning:

-- After the first year's flowering only, prune to 30cm.
+- Group 1: After the first year's flowering only, prune to 30cm.
 After that, no special pruning is required, except to tidy and remove old stems that have become messy, damaged or unproductive: do this immediately after flowering.
 Do not hard prune if possible.

-- Trim lightly in February, removing weak stems and then the tips of the rest, down to the highest, best looking buds.
+- Group 2: Trim lightly in February, removing weak stems and then the tips of the rest, down to the highest, best looking buds.
 After the first flush of flowers each year, cut all the stems down by about half, above a pair of buds.
 Otherwise, do not hard prune if possible.